fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 xAxis {
 	"plot": "Order Date"
 }
 ```

 In th above code:

 * Create the `xAxis` object.
 * Set the column name which you want to represent on the time axis as the value of the `plot` property.
-In this case, `Order Date`
+In this case, `Order Date` is the column name.